-To further explore the network landscapes, we point out that an inferred symmetric J{ij} can be rewritten as where $\lambda^{(\nu)}$ and $\xi_i^{(\nu)}$ are the eigenvalues and the eigenvectors, correspondingly.
+To further explore the network landscapes, we point out that an inferred symmetric J{ij} can be rewritten as where $\lambda^{(v)}$ and $\xi_i^{(v)}$ are the eigenvalues and the eigenvectors, correspondingly.
 The eigenvalues take both large positive and large negative values for the pairwise sufficient networks (cf. Fig. 4).
-The negatives correspond to wells in the landscape, and the positives correspond to peaks.
-If the wells and the peaks were clearly separated, then spin configurations in the vicinity of the well center, distinct from it by just a single spin flip, would have similar high probabilities (this is what allows an eigenvector to act as a broad attractor in the Hopfield network [31]).
+The positives correspond to wells in the landscape, and the negatives correspond to peaks.
+In other words, our networks are not well approximated by the classical Hopfield network [34] with attractive eigenvalues only, but are generalized Hopfield networks, such as discussed in, for example, Refs.
+[35, 36].
+If the wells and the peaks were clearly separated, then spin configurations in the vicinity of the well center, distinct from it by just a single spin flip, would have similar high probabilities (this is what allows an eigenvector to act as a broad attractor in the classical Hopfield network [34]).
 The repulsive peaks far away from the wells would have little effect on $\mathcal{D}^{(2)}$ since the probability of states away from the wells is small in the low temperature regime even without the peaks.
-In contrast, were spins to form tight clusters, flipping a single spin would not be allowed.
-Peaks would be needed to decrease the probability of such cluster-breaking states, and thus positive eigenvalues would affect $\mathcal{D}^{(2)}$ strongly.
+In contrast, were spins to form